I7-Examples/Bronze/docs/source.txt

 	say "The floor thuds hollowly under you."

 Instead of jumping in Debtor's Paradise when the player wears the helmet and the trapdoor is scenery:
-	change the trapdoor to not scenery;
+	now the trapdoor is not scenery;
-	change the trapdoor to fixed in place;
+	now the trapdoor is fixed in place;
 	say "You hop experimentally across the floor, the helmet amplifying your sensitivity to every sound, so that you are able to distinguish the exact flagstone at which the hollow thudding becomes most resonant.

 On a bit of investigation, this stone turns out to be loose."